 We belong to the generation that probably won’t experience robots taking over the world.
-Still, at this moment, we are witnessing the increasing development of supreme cognitive technology with the opportunity to be among the first who will meet the intelligent machines.
+Still, at this moment, we are witnessing the increasing development of supreme cognitive technology with the opportunity to be among the first who will meet intelligent machines.
+Of course, the present is not as grim as it may seem – we are currently making very good use of technology in every aspect of our lives, and we most commonly use it for entertainment – we watch funny pictures of cats on the Internet, chat with friends, or gamble online with the Rizk Bonus Code.
+But AI has definitely become integrated into our lives.

 The truth is, AI’s growth hasn’t happened in giant and visible steps, but more in the expanding use of Machine Learning in different areas of our everyday lives.